rossj/rackit/README.md

 	user : '', // Your Rackspace username
 	key : '', // Your Rackspace API key
-	prefix : 'dev', // The prefix for your Cloud Files containers (may contain forward slash) region : 'US', // Determines the API entry point - other option of 'UK' tempURLKey : null, // A secret for generating temporary URLs useSNET : false,
+	prefix : 'dev', // The prefix for your Cloud Files containers (may contain forward slash) authRegion : 'US', // Specifies the authentication API entry point - other option of 'UK' region : '', // Specifies the geographic datacenter to prefer - defaults to the user's default region.
+Explicit options of 'ORD', 'DFW', 'HKG', 'LON', 'IAD', 'SYD' are accepted. tempURLKey : null, // A secret for generating temporary URLs useSNET : false,
 	useCDN : true,